marmelab/react-admin/docs/Remix.md

 - Initialize a new git repository?
 Choose Yes
 - Install dependencies with npm?
 Choose Yes

-The project structure should look something like this:
+The project structure should look like this:

 ![Remix v2 project structure](./img/remix-v2-structure.png)